List of institutions of higher education in Delhi

 This is a list of education institutions in Delhi, India.

 Universities

-In Delhi there are 7 central universities, 10 state universities and 11 deemed universities.
+In Delhi there are 2 Institutes of Eminence, 7 central universities, 10 state universities and 11 deemed universities.
 The status of one institute, the National School of Drama, is unclear.
 Delhi also has an international university established by the eight member nations of South Asian Association for Regional Co-operation (SAARC).